awsdocs/aws-serverlessrepo-developer-guide/doc_source/using-aws-sam.md

 ## Policy Templates<a name="serverlessrepo-policy-templates"></a>

 When you add a serverless application to the AWS Serverless Application Repository, AWS SAM allows you to choose from a list of policy templates\.
-When you choose one of these templates, your Lambda functions are scoped to the resources that are used by your application\.
+When you choose one of these templates, your AWS Lambda functions are scoped to the resources that are used by your application\.
 The following lists the permissions that are applied to each policy template in the policy templates list\.
-AWS SAM automatically populates the placeholder items \(such as region and account ID\) with the appropriate information\.
+AWS SAM automatically populates the placeholder items \(such as AWS Region and account ID\) with the appropriate information\.

 The following example shows that the `SQSPollerPolicy` policy expects a `QueueName` as a resource\.
-The AWS SAM template retrieves the name of the "`MyQueue`" SQS queue, which can be created in the same application or requested as a parameter to the application\.
+The AWS SAM template retrieves the name of the "`MyQueue`" Amazon SQS queue, which can be created in the same application or requested as a parameter to the application\.

 ```
  1. MyFunction: